gaganmaheshwari/blog-webjeda/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 If you want a clear idea on how to host website usig user pages then please refer to this repository - [webjeda](https://github.com/sharu725/sharu725.github.io){:rel='nofollow'}{:target="_blank"}.
 It has no **gh-pages** branch.
 I'm hosting it on the master branch.
 To do that, you have to rename your repository to this format **username.github.io**.
 Here, the username is your github username.
 My github username is sharu725(for webjeda).

 If you access [http://sharu725.github.io](http://sharu725.github.io){:rel='nofollow'}{:target="_blank"} then you will end up in webjeda.com.
-This redirection happens after setting up a custon doamin name.
+This redirection happens after setting up a custom doamin name.

 I created this website using foundation framework which is similar to bootstrap.
 You can always use a template from [html5up](html5up.net){:rel='nofollow'}{:target="_blank"} which provides pretty good templates for free.